Pseudorandom unitaries are neither real nor sparse nor noise-robust: Efficient measurement of imaginarity for stabilizer states

-Each repetition of the algorithm yields outcome $\lambda_1=-1$ or $\lambda_2=1$ with range of outcomes $\Delta \lambda=2$.
-Due to Hoeffding's inequality~\eqref{eq:hoeffding}, the number of repetitions $M$ needed to reach an accuracy $\delta$ with a failure probability $\nu$ for Algorithm~\ref{alg:imagwitness} is bounded by $M=O(\delta^{-2}\log(2/\nu))$.
-As real stabilizer states have $\mathcal{I}=0$, while imaginary stabilizer states must have $\mathcal{I}=1$, this directly implies that one can efficiently distinguish real and complex-valued stabilizer states with $t=O(1)$ copies of $\ket{\psi}$. \end{proof}
+To achieve an error of at most $\delta$ with a probability of failure $\nu$, we require at most $M=O(\delta^{-2}\log(\nu^{-1}))$ repetitions in Algorithm~\ref{alg:imagwitness} and $4M$ copies of $\ket{\psi}$.
+The classical post-processing time scales as $O(n)$, which is asymptotically optimal.} As real stabilizer states have $\mathcal{I}=0$, while imaginary stabilizer states must have $\mathcal{I}=1$, this directly implies that one can efficiently distinguish real and complex-valued stabilizer states with $t=O(1)$ copies of $\ket{\psi}$. \end{proof}

 We also propose~\eqref{eq:imag_stab} as an efficient witness of non-imaginarity, which we define in analogy to entanglement witnesses~\cite{guhne2009entanglement}.
 When a non-imaginarity witness is zero, the state must be real.
 When the witness is greater than zero, then the state may be either real or imaginary. ~\eqref{eq:imag_stab} fulfills this condition as it is zero only when for real stabilizer states, and greater than zero for all other states~\cite{gross2021schur}.